Ouxsoft/LHTML/docs/README.md

 ## Introduction
 Living Hypertext Markup Language 5 (LHTML5) was adapted, over the subsequent years, to describe a standard for web servers to store and flexibly build dynamic HTML5 documents.

-LHTML5 syntax is similar to HTML5, which is a standard that describes content for the web browser, except that LHTML5 enables stakeholders to communicate through the presence of modular elements and attributes.
-These elements serve as instructions to instantiate modules, perform coordinated logic, and replace their origin with the rendered content.
+LHTML5 syntax is similar to HTML5, which is a standard that describes content for the web browser.
+Unlike HTML5.
+LHTML5 enables a website's internal stakeholders to communicate through the presence of modular elements and attributes.
+These serve as instructions to instantiate modules, perform coordinated logical functions, and replace their origin with the rendered content.
 Anyone with knowledge of HTML5 should find LHTML5 simple to learn as there are only a few extra concepts.
-Let's dive right in.
+Let's dive right in!

 ### Copyright notice
 Copyright (c) 2017-present Matthew Heroux